aeryaguzov/workstation/README.md

 Software setup for my development desktop.

-It is well tested on latest Ubuntu LTS release and is also a proof of concept for my [software] (https://github.com/aeryaguzov/software.git) project.
+It is well tested on latest Ubuntu LTS release.

 ## Setup